kitty phone FDA food icky

 How do I report a problem related to pet food?

-Go to “How to Report a Pet Food Complaint,” (link below) and click on the Safety Reporting Portal link to fill out the electronic questionnaire.
+Go to “How to Report a Pet Food Complaint” and click the Safety Reporting Portal link to complete the electronic questionnaire.

 Does “pet food” include pet treats?

 Yes.
-You can report problems potentially associated with treats, chews, and nutritional supplements, as well as complete diets.
-Anything that is intended to be ingested by the pet that is not a drug is considered a pet food for purposes of the Pet Food Reporting electronic portal.
+You can report problems potentially associated with treats, chews, nutritional supplements, and complete diets.
+Anything intended to be ingested by the pet that is not a drug is considered pet food for purposes of the Pet Food Reporting electronic portal.

 How long will it take me to complete a report?

-Do I need to provide my name and other personal information in order to submit a report?
+Do I need to provide my name and other personal information to submit a report?

-You do not need to provide your name or other personal information in order to submit a report.
-If you do not wish to provide your name when submitting a report, simply register as a “guest” user on the website.
+You must not provide your name or other personal information to submit a report.
+If you do not wish to provide your name when submitting a message, register as a “guest” user on the website.
 As a guest user, one of the main limitations is that you will be required to complete your report during a single session.
 In other words, you cannot save a partially completed report and finish it later, as you can do if you are a registered user.
-As a guest user, you can elect to remain anonymous, or you can provide information that will allow FDA to contact you, if necessary.
+As a guest user, you can elect to remain anonymous or provide information that will allow FDA to contact you if necessary.
 The method you choose to submit your report and the amount of personal information you provide is up to you.

-Do I need an account in order to report a pet food problem?
+Do I need an account to report a pet food problem?

-Can I begin a report and, if I do not finish it, save it for completion at a later time?
+Can I begin a report and save it for completion later if I do not finish it?

 Yes, as long as you have an account, you can log on multiple times to work on a single report.
-If you do not have an account, this feature is not available to you.
+If you do not have an account, this feature is unavailable.

 What information do I need to set up an account?